What are the New Designer Neutrals?

 Some homeowners might be skeptical that a kitchen can still look elegant and classic with pink or green paint in the kitchen.
 What’s the best practice for striking a balance between a trend and something that will last?

 Where you apply that color is really important.
-Try painting something’s that easily changeable.Maggie Bellinger, Senior Industrial Designer
+Try painting something that's easily changeable.Maggie Bellinger, Senior Industrial Designer

 When talking colors and interiors, there’s no substitute for a visual.
 Can you share a few of your favorite designer neutral kitchens done well?